alistairjcbrown/connected-devices-display/README.md

  - Install from bower - `bower install {lib_name} --save`
  - Update `require.config.js` with a reference from lib name to file location
     - If the lib is non-AMD, consider creating a shim fle in `js/src/core/shim` to remove the lib from the global scope

+## Contact

+Twitter @alistairjcbrown

+Code signed using keybase as alistairjcbrown.
+Verify with `keybase dir verify`